-- To start this project download the OpenWrt Raspberry Pi Image from the download link.
+- First, to start this project we need to download the OpenWrt Raspberry Pi Image from the download link.

-- Once, the image downloaded successfully than flash the image to the SD Card.
+- After that, we need to flash the image to the SD Card.

 - Now, We need SD Card Formatter tool to format the SD card.

-- Then write the image to the SD Card using : Etcher
+- After that, write the image to the SD Card using : Etcher

 - After that plug in the SD Card, connect the Ethernet Cable and Power Supply to complete the setup.